 Still, there are many powerful reasons to go ahead and do it.
 First, a gym selfie is empowering.
 Not only are you showing off your dedication to physical fitness, but you’re also showing that you love and embrace your body.
 It’s not just about getting a few “likes” (though that certainly doesn’t hurt the self-esteem); it’s about celebrating your efforts and holding yourself accountable.

 Ready to flaunt your fit self?
 Follow these guidelines for some Instagram-worthy gym selfies.

 Location, location, location

-Instead, opt for an empty section of a room with free weights, a window opposite the treadmills or the corner of a dance studio — really anywhere where you’re sure there won’t be people in the background.
+Instead, opt for an empty section of a room with free weights, a window opposite the treadmills, or the corner of a dance studio — anywhere you’re sure there won’t be people in the background.
 If you’re taking your workout outside, you’ll have even more opportunities for some interesting backdrops, like against a tree or near a lake where you’re stretching post-run (extra points if there’s a stunning sunrise or sunset in the shot).

 Find your lighting

 As a general rule, natural lighting is your friend when it comes to flattering photographs.
 Of course, this holds with workout selfies as well.

 Why?
 Because it offers crisper, sharper shadows, and that additional contrast means your muscles look more defined.

 Finding good light can be more difficult in a gym than in many other places.
 Our suggestion is to try to find a spot near a window.

 A sweat session is also an opportunity to flaunt your style.
 But, of course, you probably think about the ensemble you’re wearing for other photos you post on social media, so why should your fitness selfies be any different?